 I recently read a post preaching to women that they can be great career women and great moms.
 Women empowerment seminars encourage women not to be afraid to lean in and become leaders in their industries.
 Furthermore, those women should certainly never feel guilty about time sacrificed with their family because it’s all about creating balance.
 You can do this AND do that — you can do it all.

 I happen to agree.
-In fact, I preach that you can “be there even when you’re not;” my goal is to give people permission to live a life that is true to them while still maintaining special relationships with the important people in their lives.
+In fact, I teach that you can “be there even when you’re not;” I give men and women permission to live a life that is true to them while still maintaining special relationships with the important people in their lives.
 I don’t believe you have to sacrifice your career for your children.
-You have a duty and responsibility to love them, nurture them, and be there for them — But that responsibility doesn’t have to rise to the standard of sacrificing your sanity, livelihood or happiness.
+You have a duty and responsibility to love them, nurture them, and be there for them — but that responsibility doesn’t have to rise to the standard of sacrificing your sanity, livelihood or happiness.

 The question I have is: when did it stop being about having a choice?

 Choices are critical.

 Every decision you make comes with a sacrifice.
 When you choose to be a career woman and a wife and mom — when you choose to be the woman who does this and that — that life comes with a price.
 Likewise, if you choose to give up your career to be home with your family, that also comes with a price.